 The third ingredient is liver.
 Normally, liver can be considered a quality component.
 However, in this case, the source of the liver is not identified.
 For this reason, it’s impossible to judge the quality of this item.

-The fifth ingredient is wheat gluten.
+The fourth ingredient is wheat gluten.
 Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.

 This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.
+Although soy flour contains about 51% protein, this ingredient would be expected to have a lower biological value than meat and can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

 The seventh ingredient is corn starch, a starchy powder extracted from the endosperm found at the heart of a kernel of corn.
 Corn starch is most likely used here to thicken the broth into a gravy.

 Corn starch isn’t a true red flag item.
 Yet we’ve highlighted here for those wishing to avoid corn-based ingredients.